immutant/immutant.org/tutorials/deploying.md

 ## Configuring the application for Immutant

-An application can be bootstrapped when deployed to Immutant in a number of ways, one of which is the `immutant.init` namespace.
+An application can be bootstrapped when deployed to Immutant in a number of ways, the simplest of which uses the `:ring` map in `project.clj`, as described in the [web tutorial].
+Another option is the `immutant.init` namespace.
 It can be used to configure the Immutant services you want your application to consume.
 It provides a single place for you to define all the components required by your application, and saves you from having to keep external configuration files in sync (crontabs, message queue definitions, init scripts, etc).
 Anything you create within `src/immutant/init.clj` can instead be created anywhere in your application, of course - it just provides a convenient place to do so.

 Create a `src/immutant/init.clj` that looks like: